developerstephanieb/markdown/README.md

 ### Inline Math

-Wrap your equation in single dollar signs `$` for inline math.
+Wrap equations in single dollar signs `$` for inline math.

 ```markdown
 The Pythagorean theorem is $a^2 + b^2 = c^2$.